xMartin/php-introduction/06_builtin_functions_and_classes.md

 echo mb_subtsr($str, 0, 1, "utf-8"); //echoes "ä" correctly with "utf-8" as encoding argument
 ```

-When using string functions with inout that potentially has Unicode characters in it, always use the `mb_` version of it, if there is one, and by default, you should use "utf-8" as your encoding throughout your application to avoid any issues cause by not matching encodings.
+When using string functions with input that potentially has Unicode characters in it, always use the `mb_` version of it, if there is one, and by default, you should use "utf-8" as your encoding throughout your application to avoid any issues cause by not matching encodings.
 If you have to receive or send data to external systems in ad different encoding, convert the encoding right at the edges of your application and keep everything as UTF-8 internally.

 The `mb_` string functions are provided by a PHP extension called "mbstring", it is usually installed by default.